mykolav/typescript-bresenham/README.md

 I'm in no way an expert on the topic.
 So my implementation may be trading off performance &mdash; in a not obvious to me way &mdash; for having generic rasterization code.

+# Just for fun.

+The algorithm's point is rasterizing a line relying only on integer addition, subtraction, and bit shifting.
+These operations are usually very cheap compared to multiplication, division, trigonometric functions or using floating point numbers.
+Consequently, the algorithm makes sense when:
+  - There is a need to squeeze every last bit of performance out of a computer.
+  - The hardware is simply limited.
+E.g., floating point number aren't supported in the first place.

+Implementing Bresenham's algorithm in `TypeScript` and executing it in a web browser is a just-for-fun excercise then.

 # Try it!

 Just follow this [link](https://mykolav.github.io/typescript-bresenham/index.html).